Setting up Paypal Express Checkout

 Setting up Express Checkout with email

-- If you already have a Paypal account, then you should input the email you created your Paypal account with.
+- If you already have a Paypal account, then you should specify the email you created your Paypal account with.

-- If you do not yet have a Paypal account, then you can input the email you are going to create your Paypal account with and create the account itself later on.
+- If you do not yet have a Paypal account, then you can specify the email you are going to create your Paypal account with and create the account itself later on.

 Enabling the Secure Token setting